criblio/collector-templates/collectors/rest/mimecast/README.md

 Mimecast have an article [here](https://community.mimecast.com/s/article/api-integrations-managing-api-2-0-for-cloud-gateway) that guides you through the steps of creating an API application

 ## Configuring

+Create a new REST Collector, then click the Edit as JSON option.
+Paste the JSON into the screen.

 You must replace the following placeholders in the configuration:
 * `Client ID` - The client ID of your Mimecast application
 * `Client Secret` - The client secret of your Mimecast application